ben-gee723/use-context-hook/README.md

-# useContext-hook
+# use-context-hook
  - Another useContext hook created from only React hooks!

 #

-## 0. Set-Up: `index.jsx`
+## 0. Set-Up: `useMyContext.jsx`
 This section has already been established to create a function which:
- - the function `useMyContext` takes an object as an argument where the initital state and functions will be defined
+ - the hook `useMyContext` takes an object as an argument where the initital state and functions will be defined
  - the initial context is initialised with `createContext`
  - a named export "ParentContext" Element which provides through a `Context.Provider` the context to its children, and lastly
  - the default export "store" which is a small function which calls on `useContext(IntitalContext)`